Public reserves

 • grants of easements in favour of statutory bodies.

-From 1 July 1993 to date
+From 1 July 1993

-The Local Government Act 1993 provides a degree of flexibility for councils when dealing with public reserves that was unavailable under the old Act.
+The Local Government Act 1993 provides a degree of flexibility for councils when dealing with public reserves that was unavailable under the Local Government Act 1919.
 The new provisions contain checks and balances to ensure that the public interest is protected.
-Sections 25 and 26 Local Government Act 1993 classify 'Public land' [which includes a public reserve dedicated under either the 1919 Act or the 1993 Act] as either 'community land' or 'operational land'.
-Community Land ordinarily comprises land used as a public park (i.e. public reserve), public library etc while Operational Land ordinarily comprises land held as a temporary asset or land which facilitates the functions of the council, such as a works depot or council garage.
-While operational land may be freely dealt with in the same manner as any other parcel, community land is subject to certain restrictions.
-In respect of community land, s.45 Local Government Act 1993 provides:
+Sections 25 and 26 Local Government Act 1993 classify 'public land' (which includes a public reserve dedicated under either the 1919 Act or the 1993 Act) as either 'community land' or 'operational land'.

-• A council may grant any other estate in community land only in accordance with a plan of management or other legislation that specifically permits such a grant.
+• a council may grant any other estate in community land only in accordance with a plan of management or other legislation that specifically permits such a grant.

-Community land (such as a public reserve) may not be dedicated as public road unless the road is necessary to enable the public to access the area of community land (or any facility constructed on that land) and the provision of the public road is expressly authorised in the relevant plan of management.
+Community land (such as a public reserve) may not be dedicated as a public road unless the road is necessary to enable the public to access the area of community land (or any facility constructed on that land) and the provision of the public road is expressly authorised in the relevant plan of management.
 However, an exception is provided for:

 • widening of an existing public road

-• other roadworks of a minor nature applying to an existing road and authorised by the plan of management, or
+• other roadworks of a minor nature applying to an existing road and authorised by the plan of management or

-• a road subject to an Order under Division 1 Part 5 Roads Act 1993. [s.47F(1) and (2) Local Government Act 1993]
+• a road subject to an Order under Division 1 Part 5 Roads Act 1993. (section 47F(1) and (2) Local Government Act 1993)

 Section 45(3) Local Government Act 1993 enables a council to adopt or amend a plan of management to authorise the grant of an easement or other interest over community land (such as a public reserve).
 However, public notice must be given of a council's intention to adopt or amend a plan of management.

-• a resolution of council [after public notice is given of the proposal] or
+• a resolution of council (after public notice is given of the proposal) or

-• the preparation of a local environmental plan [which is preceded by a public hearing].
+• the preparation of a local environmental plan (which is preceded by a public hearing).

 New plans affecting public reserves